SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/configuring-storage.md

      ```

 {{< c8y-admon-info >}}

-Since you manually created the PVs, you need to specify an empty Storage Class as **`""`** in the **`spec.storageClassName`** field of the Edge CR for Kubernetes to carry out static provisioning, thereby binding PVC claims made by the Edge Operator.
+Since you manually created the PVs, you must specify an empty storage class as **`""`** in the **`spec.storageClassName`** field of the Edge CR for Kubernetes to carry out static provisioning, thereby binding PVC claims made by the Edge Operator.
 {{< /c8y-admon-info >}}